 GEOL 4401 Sedimentary Petrology (3-3).
 The course concerns the laws of sedimentation, the origin, history, description, classification, and interpretation of sedimentary rocks.
 It also involves determination of the rock types in the source areas.
-Laboratory work consists of petrographic investigation of thin sections of sedimentary rock types.
-Prerequisite: Geology 2405, 3408
+Laboratory work consists of

 GEOL 4402 Special Problems (3-3).
 This course consists of individual directed readings and conference on special topics in geology.
 A lecture or seminar format may be used when sufficient interest exists in a topic.
 Course may only be used once for credit.
 Prerequisite: GEOL 1303, 1103, 1304, 1104 and 2405.